 The AFFIRM study was a large phase III clinical trial.
-Eligibility requirements were age 18-50 years, a diagnosis of RRMS, one or more documented clinical relapses within the prior 12 months, EDSS between 0 and 5.0 and having magnetic resonance imaging (MRI) lesions consistent with MS.25 The primary end-points were the rate of clinical relapse at one year and the rate of sustained disability progression at two years, defined as an increase of 1.0 or more on the EDSS from a baseline score of 1.0 or more or an increase of 1.5 or more from a baseline score of 0 that was sustained for 12 weeks (progression could not be confirmed during a relapse).
-Patients were randomised to natalizumab 300mg (n=627) or placebo (n=315) by intravenous infusions every four weeks for up to 30 infusions.
-Neurological evaluations were carried out every 12 weeks, and proton-density-weighted or T2-weighted and gadolinium-enhanced T1-weighted MRI scans of the brain were performed at baseline and weeks 52 and 104.
+Eligibility requirements were age 18-50 years, a diagnosis of RRMS, one or more documented clinical relapses within the prior 12 months, EDSS between 0 and 5.0, and having magnetic resonance imaging (MRI) lesions consistent with MS.25 The primary end-points of the study were the rate of clinical relapse at one year and the rate of sustained disability progression at two years, which was defined as an increase of 1.0 or more on the EDSS from a baseline score of 1.0 or more or an increase of 1.5 or more from a baseline score of 0 that was sustained for 12 weeks (progression could not be confirmed during a relapse).
+Patients were randomized to natalizumab 300mg (n=627) or placebo (n=315) by intravenous infusions every four weeks for up to 30 infusions.
+Neurological evaluations were carried out every 12 weeks, and proton-density-weighted or T_2 -weighted and gadolinium-enhanced T_1 -weighted MRI scans of the brain were performed at baseline and weeks 52 and 104.
 Patients had a mean age of 36.7 and 35.6 years and 67 and 72% were female in the placebo and natalizumab groups, respectively.
 Demographics and MS disease histories were similar between the two groups.

-Natalizumab demonstrated substantial benefit over two years compared with placebo not only in the overall population but also in the subgroup of highly active patients, defined by at least two relapses in the previous year and at least one gadolinium-enhancing lesion at baseline.
+Natalizumab demonstrated substantial benefit over two years compared with placebo not only in the overall population but also in the subgroup of highly active patients, who were defined as having at least two relapses in the previous year and at least one gadolinium-enhancing lesion at baseline.
 The rate of clinical relapse was reduced by 68% (p<0.001) in one year in the overall population, which was sustained at two years (see Figure 2), and by 81% (p<0.001) in the highly active population.26 The risk of a sustained progression of disability (defined as EDSS progression sustained at 12 and 24 weeks) was reduced by 42-54% (p<0.001), and by 53-64% (p=0.029 and p=0.008) versus placebo in the highly active population.
 During an open-label extension study of the AFFIRM trial, the low ARR was maintained and there was minimal progression in EDSS during the third year of natalizumab therapy.27

-Efficacy on MRI measures of disease activity was also demonstrated.
-Over two years, natalizumab reduced the mean number of new or enlarging T_2 -hyperintense MRI lesions by 83% (p<0.001), and new lesions detected by gadolinium-enhanced MRI by 92% (p<0.001).
+Efficacy of natalizumab on MRI measures of disease activity was also demonstrated.
+Over two years, the mean number of new or enlarging T_2 -hyperintense MRI lesions was reduced by 83% (p<0.001), and new lesions detected by gadolinium-enhanced MRI were reduced by 92% (p<0.001).

-Within this trial, natalizumab had a good safety and tolerability profile: the only adverse events occurring significantly more frequently in the natalizumab group than in the placebo group were fatigue and allergic reaction.
-Hypersensitivity reactions were seen in 4% of patients receiving natalizumab, and serious hypersensitivity reactions in 1%.25
+Within this trial, natalizumab had an acceptable safety and tolerability profile, and the only adverse events occurring significantly more frequently in the natalizumab group than in the placebo group were fatigue and allergic reactions.
+Hypersensitivity reactions were seen in 4% of patients receiving natalizumab, and serious hypersensitivity reactions were seen in 1%.25